How To Sleep On A Plane (Economy Class) Stress-Free

 There’s nothing stopping you from lying down across empty seats if the whole row is empty.
 If however, you’re sharing the row with one other passenger and there remains one empty seat between you, ask if they are ok with it.

 If you spot an empty row nearby, you can speak to the cabin crew about moving seats.
-Usually, the first person to ask gets, but to be a good human you could offer the row to anyone who needs it more than you do, such as young families, or people with disabilities or health conditions.
+Usually, the first person to ask gets it, but to be a good human you could offer the row to anyone who needs it more than you do, such as young families, or people with disabilities or health conditions.

 Does it matter where I sit?